TANG SOO DO MOO SA KWAN (Student Handbook)

 Dear New Student,

-Thank you for joining The House Of Warriors & The CSD KICKBOXING SYSTEM
+Thank you for joining The House Of Warriors & The Tang Soo Do Moo Sa Kwan System

 The Martial Arts are a Journey that has many purposes for people.
 Some join for health reasons, discipline, personal development.